Frequently Asked Questions About the

 WHAT SHOULD I KNOW ABOUT POTENTIAL SIDE EFFECTS?

-Some of the side effects of the OPDIVO + YERVOY Regimen may be life-threatening and may need your doctor’s immediate attention.
+Some of the side effects of the OPDIVO + YERVOY combination may be life-threatening and may need your doctor’s immediate attention.
 Be sure to tell your doctor about all side effects as soon as possible, including any changes in how you are feeling, so he or she can help address them right away.
 OPDIVO can cause severe infusion reactions.
 Tell your doctor or nurse right away if you get these symptoms during an infusion of OPDIVO: chills or shaking; itching or rash; flushing; difficulty breathing; dizziness; fever; feeling like passing out.

 What are the most common side effects of OPDIVO when used in combination